Smyrna High School's Counseling Newsletter

-We are at the halfway point of the 3rd quarter with the school year’s end rapidly approaching.
-Our end of course assessments will be given the last few weeks of April and the 1st week of May.
-These assessments will count towards the final grade of these classes as well as the 2nd semester grade.
-Please remind your child to do their very best on these assessments.
-These grades are used to calculate their G.P.A.
+We are past the half way point of the school year with many things taking place this semester.
+Our end of course assessments will be given the last couple of weeks in April.
+These assessments will count towards the final grade for these classes as well as a portion of their 4th quarter final grades.
+Please remind your child to do the very best on these assessments.

-Our schoolwide ACT test for the Juniors will be given on March 20th.
-We are reviewing daily during our classes and homeroom period with sample questions and test taking strategies to help all students do well on the test.
+Our schoolwide ACT test for the Juniors will be given on March 21.
+We as a school are reviewing daily during our classes and our OVERTIME period with sample questions and test taking strategies to help all students do well on the ACT test.
 We also have built in some more incentives for students exceeding their predicted score.
 This will also add points to their classes during the 4th quarter.
-This test is required for college admission and the higher the score means more money for you when they attend college.
+This test is required for college admission and higher scores mean more money for you and your children when they attend college.

-Our counselors are in the process of registering students for their classes for next year.
-Please keep in mind that the more difficult their classes are will help them to prepare for the ACT as well as college readiness.
-For most colleges, the ACT is more important than the G.P.A.
+We are also in the process of registering students for their classes for next year.
+Please keep in mind that the more difficult their classes are will also help them to prepare for the ACT test as well as college readiness.
+For most colleges, the ACT score is more important than the G.P.A.

 Please do not hesitate to contact your teachers or counselor if you have questions.

 Class registration and course selection for the 2017-2018 school year will begin in February.
 We will host meetings in the library with the students' English classes.

 Students will bring home their course selection sheets to be reviewed by parents and guardians.
 Changes can be made on the course selection sheet and on the computer by the students.
 The course selections sheet with a parent/guardian signature will need to be returned to the student's English teacher within 72 hours of receiving them.
 After 72 hours, INOW will be locked and students will not be able to make changes.

 Counselors will verify all course selections in INOW.
 Student/parent requested schedule changes at the start of next school year will be kept to a minimum based on this process of course selection.
 We build a master schedule based on the choices your student makes on the course selection sheet.
 We want students to put serious thought in their course selections.